 - Keno 1998

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
 Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
 In May, 2018, 20 years after the first ratings were made, I rated all of the songs for a third and likely last time.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here, looks like I love this album just a bit more than I did back then.
-But I'm not surprised at all, since when Beggars Banquet first came out, and for several years after that, I claimed it was my favorite Stones album.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

 To listen to some sound clips from BEGGARS BANQUET, or to buy click on: Beggars Banquet (Remastered)